vade123/repository-browser/README.md

 # Repository Browser

-A simple web app to display a GitHub user's public repositories.
+A simple web app to display a GitHub user's public repositories deployed to [Github Pages](https://vade123.github.io/repository-browser/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.